 - In the distribution line, the metallic strip is used to connect the shackle insulator.

-- This insulator has a bearing capacity up to the 33 kV voltage.
+- This insulator has a bearing capacity of up to 33 kV voltage.

-- In the circular turn or bend position, shackle insulator can work.
+- In the circular turn or bend position, a shackle insulator can work.

 Specifications of Post Insulator:

-- In a substation, it is suitable for different voltage level (from a higher to lower voltage).
+- In a substation, it is suitable for different voltage levels (from higher to expected lower voltage).

 - Always it is placed in a vertical position.